 This is the size of the tumour measured in centimeters.
 Your report may only describe the greatest dimension.
 For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in greatest dimension.

 All neuroendocrine carcinomas start in glands found on the inner surface of the colon.
-Tumour extension describes how far the cancer cells have traveled from the glands into the wall of the colon or the surrounding tissues.
+Tumour extension describes how far the tumour cells have traveled from the glands into the layers of tissue below the mucosa.

-Why is this important?
-Cancer cells that travel deeper in the wall are more likely to come back (recur) in the area of the original tumour or to travel (metastasize) to a distant site such as the liver.
+Tumour cells that travel deeper in the wall are more likely to come back (recur) in the area of the original tumour or to travel to a distant site such as the liver.
+The movement of tumour cells to a different part of the body is called a metastasis.

-A tumour deposit is a group of cancer cells that are separate from the main tumour but not in a lymph node.
-The presence of tumour deposits is associated with a higher risk that cancer cells will travel (metastasize) to a distant body site such as the liver.
+A tumour deposit is a group of tumour cells that are separate from the main tumour but not in a lymph node.
+The presence of tumour deposits is associated with a higher risk that tumour cells will spread to a distant body site such as the liver.
+The spread of cancer cells to another part of the body is called a metastasis.

 The pathologic stage for poorly differentiated neuroendocrine carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer (AJCC).